Every RVer Needs to Know About Escapees CARE

 Here's what I want you to understand before we go any further.

 CARE is a 501(c)(3) nonprofit that runs almost entirely on donations and volunteers.
-Member donations make up roughly 40% of
+Member donations makes up only roughly 20% of their operating budget.

 The original CARE Center building was funded entirely by Escapees